lennartkerkvliet/statutes/statutes.md

 ## General Assembly
 The General Assembly is the highest decision-making body of IFLRY and has full powers to accomplish the aims and objectives of the Federation.
 The General Assembly is made up of all members of the Federation.
 The nomination and proposal procedures are described further in the Rules of Procedure.

 The General Assembly shall meet at least once a year, at a date and place determined by the Bureau.
-The Bureau must announce the date and location within two months minimum before the General Assembly.
+The Bureau must announce the date and location within three months minimum before the General Assembly.

 Only full and associate member organisations in good standing shall be accorded voting rights.
 Voting rights in the General Assembly are to be distributed according to the membership type and size of the member organisation based on the formula set out in the Rules of Procedure.